-In addition to swelling of the legs and arms, the affected areas may also feel heavy or tired, may feel tight and difficult to bend, and may appear red and hot.
+In addition to swelling of the legs and arms, and many other Lymphedema causes, the affected areas may also feel heavy or tired, may feel tight and difficult to bend, and may appear red and hot.
 The swelling generally does not affect limbs equally, so the swelling will be more pronounced in one leg or one arm than it does on the other.
-Diagnosis by a licensed physician is important, so if you have any of these symptoms, make an appointment today.
+Diagnosis by a licensed physician is important, so if you have any of these Lymphedema symptoms give us a call to schedule an appointment today.

-There are two main types of this disease, primary lymphedema and secondary lymphedema.
+There are two main types of this disease, primary lymphedema, and secondary lymphedema.
 The secondary type is the more common form and generally appears on patients who have recently had cancer treatments.
 Surgery, radiation, and chemotherapy can all cause damage to the lymphatic system.
 Infection and trauma can also cause secondary lymphedema.
-Primary lymphedema is an inherited condition and presents its self in three subcategories: congenital lymphedema, with symptoms appearing in the very young, lymphedema praecox, appearing in adolescence, and lymphedema tarda, which as you may gather, shows up at a later stage in the patient’s life.
+Primary lymphedema is an inherited condition and presents itself in three subcategories: congenital lymphedema, with Lymphedema symptoms appearing in the very young, lymphedema praecox, appearing in adolescence, and lymphedema tarda, which as you may gather, shows up at a later stage in the patient’s life.

 While there are no cures, there are a variety of Lymphedema treatment options available today.
 The disease can now be managed to ensure the quality of life by combining different treatments as shown in the list below.
 The first step, as always, is a diagnosis by a licensed physician.
 Once you’ve been diagnosed, the following Lymphedema treatment options may be prescribed.